-Net income (loss) on financial assets at FVTPL includes all realized and unrealized fair value changes.
+Net income (loss) on financial assets at FVTPL includes all realized and unrealized fair value changes and interest income on debt securities.

 Interest income on financial assets measured at amortized cost

 Interest is recognized on a time-proportionate basis using the effective interest rate method.
 Interest income on financial assets measured at amortized cost includes interest from deposits in banks and other investments.